ugonnaagwu/practicechangeremote/Week 2/[ENG2.3]Branching, merging, and merge conflicts.md

     `git add .`
     `git status`
-    `git commit -m "Added my name (YourNameHere)"` - this is the same as the prior commit message At this point we've told git that we've resolved the conflict.  <span style="background-color:yellow">There should be no need to use the git rebase command.
+    `git commit -m "Added my name (YourNameHere)"` - this is the same as the prior commit message At this point we've told git that we've resolved the conflict.  <span style="background-color:yellow">There should be no need to use the git rebase command.</span>

 14. Ghe last thing we need to do is to upload (push) our changes to GitHub and check if all our merge conflicts have been resolved
      `git push`<span style="background-color:yellow"> - note that we only need the `-u origin sign-in-YourName` the first time.
 After that we can just use `git push` by itself.</span>